cmubig/arc-icra23/index.md

 ### Topics covered

-We will discuss how five robotics capabilities should be measured for policymaking:
+We will discuss how five robotics capabilities should be measured for policy making:

 <div>
 <ol>